Blackrock Clinic has one of the largest day surgery units in Ireland, with:

-The unit has enabled the delivery of efficient treatment for up to 100 patients a day, or 30,000 patients a year, and we aim to deliver up to 70% of appropriate elective surgeries from the unit, including cataract surgery, hernia repair and varicose vein surgery.
+The day unit enables the delivery of efficient treatment for up to 100 patients a day, or 30,000 patients a year, and we aim to deliver up to 70% of appropriate elective surgeries from the unit, including:

 - 2 Theatres